Prothrombin time (PT)

 - Check how well your liver is working

-- Look for signs of the blood clotting or bleeding disorder
+- Look for signs of a blood clotting or bleeding disorder

 If you are taking warfarin to prevent blood clots, your doctor will most likely choose to keep your INR between 2.0 and 3.0.